Leave Site

 Government research, along with success stories, proves that RJ can benefit a wide range of victims and offenders.
 When asking those who had been supported by the service:

 We at Lighthouse believe that every victim should be given the choice.
-Restorative Justice is always voluntary, there is no obligation to take part.
+Restorative Justice is always voluntary, there is no obligation to take part but it can be beneficial for everyone involved.

 As a victim you are entitled under the Victim's Code of Practice to access information about Restorative Justice and how you can take part.
 Click here to read more about your rights